UK judge rules Prince Harry victim of phone hacking by Mirror Group

 The last time a royal had given evidence in court was in the 1890s, when the future king Edward VII took the stand in a slander trial.

-Harry, 39, accused the publisher of "industrial scale" phone hacking during emotional testimony in which he relived upsetting episodes of his life.
+Harry, 39, accused MGN of "industrial scale" phone hacking during emotional testimony in which he relived upsetting episodes of his life.

-The Duke of Sussex, as he is also known, has launched legal action against several tabloid media groups, alongside barrages of attacks aimed at his family and the monarchy.
+The Duke of Sussex has launched legal action against several tabloid media groups, alongside barrages of attacks aimed at his family and the monarchy.

 "I've been told that slaying dragons will get you burned," he said in his statement.